Dance Video Index

 Isshin (Single Mind)

-Solo by Ohno Yoshito performed at the second Kazuo Ohno festival in 2005.
-The work looks back over his life, giving thanks to those who have defined him and includes a scene in which he wears a hat and cape used by his father Ohno Kazuo in his signature piece "Admiring La Argentina".
-During the curtain call, Yoshito appears pushing Ohno Kazuo in his wheelchair to thunderous applause.
+Solo by Yoshito Ohno performed at the second Kazuo Ohno festival in 2005.
+The work looks back over his life, giving thanks to those who have defined him and includes a scene in which he wears a hat and cape used by his father Kazuo Ohno in his signature piece "Admiring La Argentina".
+During the curtain call, Yoshito appears pushing Kazuo Ohno in his wheelchair to thunderous applause.

 Scenes: